Sonic Drive-In: 2010s

 In January 2010, Sonic announced that they would begin switching to battery cage-free eggs, gestation crate-free pork, and chickens killed using controlled-atmosphere stunning methods instead of traditional shackling and electrical stunning.
 The company has subsequently backtracked on these commitments and now faces public criticism.

 Sonic reformulated its soft-serve ice cream to meet the FDA standards of identity that define what constitutes real ice cream and introduced Real Ice Cream on May 17, 2010.
 Several new hot dog items were also introduced in June 2010 and February 2011.

 Craig Miller was hired as chief information officer in January 2012.
 In June 2010, Danielle Vona was hired as chief marketing officer.

 In late 2010, Sonic announced the end of its 17-year relationship with advertising agency Barkley.
 A group of specialized agencies was selected to represent the company, and in early 2011, San Francisco-based Goodby Silverstein and Partners was named as the new creative agency for the company.
 In 2017, Sonic announced it would add seven new stores in Hawaii in the near future.
+However, its first location in the state would not open unilt May 2026 with a single location in Kapolei.
 In September 2017, Sonic opened its first location in Alaska in Wasilla, and a year later it opened its second Alaska location in Fairbanks.

 On September 25, 2018, Atlanta-based Inspire Brands, owner of Arby's and Buffalo Wild Wings, announced that it would acquire Sonic for $2.3 billion.
 The acquisition was completed on December 7, 2018.

 While he was with the St. Louis Cardinals, major league outfielder Harrison Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations; in 2018 a young fan had given Bader a tater tot, and during the Players Weekend his baseball jersey read “TOTS.”

 2020s

 In 2020, Sonic unveiled a new drive-in design with an updated, wider layout for car docks and the drive-thru lane, a new kitchen layout built for efficiency, and an aesthetic makeover.

 By March 2020, all locations indefinitely suspended patio dining due to COVID-19, but continued to serve take-away and pickup customers.

-On November 21, 2020, a mass shooting occurred at the drive-thru of a Sonic Drive-In in Bellevue, Nebraska.
-Two people were killed, and two others were injured.
-A 23-year-old man was arrested; he had also allegedly made a bomb threat to the location before.
-In March 2022, the man pled guilty to all charges filed against him, including murder, attempted murder and arson.
-He asked to be sentenced to death, but was ordered to undergo mental health evaluation, and has not yet been sentenced as of 2023.